dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 ### **Printing Money vs. Fixing The Money**

-Realizing the importance of money, as well as the moral and cultural implications of the nature of money --- and [the ethics of money production](https://bitcoin-resources.com/books/the-ethics-of-money-production)
+Realizing the importance of money, as well as the moral and cultural implications of the nature of money--- and [the ethics of money production](https://bitcoin-resources.com/books/the-ethics-of-money-production)
 --- has altered my worldview irreversibly.
-Once I realized that money printing is simply wealth redistribution and that centrally planned wealth redistribution is an impossible task --- not only computationally, but morally --- it dawned on me that confiscation by inflation and other forms of involuntary redistribution is nothing more than roundabout stealing.
+Once I realized that money printing is simply wealth redistribution and that centrally planned wealth redistribution is an impossible task--- not only computationally, but morally--- it dawned on me that confiscation by inflation and other forms of involuntary redistribution is nothing more than roundabout stealing.
 The fiat system is a system of [slavery](https://bitcoin-resources.com/articles/mastersand-slavesof-money/),